Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 What are the best alternatives to Android Studio in 2026?

-The top alternatives to Android Studio in 2026 are Flutter 3.41 (for cross-platform UI), React Native 0.84 (for JavaScript teams), Kotlin Multiplatform with Compose Multiplatform 1.10 (for shared business logic with native UI), IntelliJ IDEA (for a familiar JetBrains IDE), and VS Code (for a lightweight, extensible editor).
-AI-powered editors like Cursor and Windsurf are also becoming popular companion tools for Android development.
-The best choice depends on whether you need cross-platform support, your team's language expertise, and your performance requirements.
+The top alternatives to Android Studio in 2026 are Flutter 3.41 (for cross-platform UI with Impeller now default), React Native 0.85 (for JavaScript teams with the new Shared Animation Backend), Kotlin Multiplatform with Compose Multiplatform 1.10.3 (for shared business logic with native UI), IntelliJ IDEA 2026.1 (for a familiar JetBrains IDE with built-in AI agent support), and VS Code (for a lightweight, extensible editor).
+AI-powered editors like Cursor 3, Windsurf with SWE-1.5, and the new JetBrains Air agentic IDE are becoming essential companion tools for Android development.
+The best choice depends on whether you need cross-platform support, your team's language expertise, and your AI workflow preferences.

 Is Flutter better than Android Studio?